 McDonald's adding 1,500 outlets in China, S.Korea, Hong Kong

-BEIJING (AP) — McDonald's Corp. says it plans to open 1,500 new restaurants in China, South Korea and Hong Kong as it looks to faster-growing markets to help drive a global turnaround.
+BEIJING (AP) — McDonald's Corp. said Thursday it plans to open 1,500 new restaurants in China, South Korea and Hong Kong as it looks to faster-growing markets to help drive a global turnaround.

-McDonald's said Thursday it also will give local managers more decision-making power to respond to Asian customers.
+McDonald's said it is looking for partners to help finance that expansion.
+The company said it also will give local managers more decision-making power to respond to Asian customers.